monarch-initiative/phenol/docs/source/input.rst

 The phenol library is mainly intended to support working with the Human Phenotype Ontology, the Mammalian Phenotype Ontology, the Gene Ontology, MONDO, and ECTO, but has also been tested with the OBO version of NCIT.
+Phenol expects the JSON version of these ontologies as input.

 Human Phenotype Ontology